General Foundations of Algebra

 Develop and strengthen a symbol literacy

-Teachers need to introduce students to symbol literacy and support them in its development.
-Too often, the application of many of the mathematical symbols is done automatically, with students perceiving these symbols simply as a command to perform a mathematical operation.
-These students then have difficulty solving a problem correctly and explaining what the number sentence they have written represents because they do not understand the symbols that make up the sentence.
-The teacher's job is to put in place strategies that allow students to :
+Teachers should understand that symbol literacy is an important concept for students and to support them in its development.
+Too often, the application of mathematical symbols is done automatically, with students perceiving these symbols simply as a command to perform a mathematical operation.
+Students can then have difficulty solving a problem correctly and explaining the meaning of the number sentence they have written because they do not understand the symbols used in it.
+The teacher should be mindful of supporting students to:

 • read the symbols and think about what they represent before acting;